Ohiopyle Falls is located right in town.

 Hike the Ferncliff Peninsula

-From the main parking area in town, take the GAP trail across the Youghiogheny River and head left down the stairs to begin the Ferncliff Trail loop.
+From the main parking area in town, we took the GAP trail across the Youghiogheny River and headed left down the stairs to begin the Ferncliff Trail loop.

-You will hike 0.3 miles and end up at an excellent viewing point for Ohiopyle Falls.
-It seems that many hikers stop and turn around at the falls and do not continue on the path, as we didn’t encounter anyone else on this Trail until nearing the return point to the GAP trail.
+You will hike 0.3 miles and end up at an excellent viewing point for Ohiopyle Falls (see the photo above!).
+Many hikers turn around at the falls and do not continue the hike around the peninsula, as we didn’t encounter anyone else on this Trail until nearing the return point to the GAP trail.

 The trail is narrow with steep drop-offs to the side just past the falls.
 Otherwise, the trail is considered easy in difficulty.